bastian-meier/serverless-typescript-template-generator/README.md

 # serverless-typescript-generator

-a tiny script to generate a **serverless-typescript-project** based on [serverless-typescript-project-template](https://github.com/bastian-meier/serverless-typescript-project-template)
+a tiny bash script to generate a **serverless-typescript-project** based on [serverless-typescript-project-template](https://github.com/bastian-meier/serverless-typescript-project-template)

 ## install